ArdenteX/Rockey_Reconstruction/README.md

 ## Example
-This project's train part is based on the module designed by myself [tortreinador](https://github.com/ArdenteX/tortreinador).
+This project's train part is based on the module [tortreinador](https://github.com/ArdenteX/tortreinador).

 ```python
 from tortreinador import train